bitnami/containers/containers/mongodb/README.md

  - `MONGODB_PRIMARY_PORT`: MongoDB primary port.
 Default: **27017**

 Only for authentication:
  - `MONGODB_REPLICA_SET_KEY`: MongoDB replica set key.
+Length should be greater than 5 characters and should not contain any special characters.
+Required for all nodes.
 No default.
-Required for all nodes.
  - `MONGODB_ROOT_PASSWORD`: MongoDB root password.
 No defaults.
 Only for primary node.
  - `MONGODB_PRIMARY_ROOT_PASSWORD`: MongoDB primary root password.
 No defaults.
 Only for secondaries and aribters nodes.